Do you want to kill your procrastination? Are you struggling to build healthy habits and reach your goals? If yes, you need an accountability partner.

 Step 4: Go forward only if things work out

-If you feel something’s off or things don’t work out between you both, let them know.
+Let them know if you feel something’s off or things don’t work out between you both.
 Then, go back to Step 1 and look for another partner.

 If things go well, keep going!

 Don’t you know anyone personally?
 It’s alright.
 There are many place that exist in the virtual world to find real people!

 Finding an accountability partner online